mmcc1/crystalline/README.md

 Part B:
 1. Set indexes of the plaintext, key and salt to 0
-2. Calculate the location of the bytes to switch based on the formula 'key*salt' (key*salt*salt2 in Crystalline2)
+2. Calculate the location of the bytes to switch based on the formula 'key*salt'
 3. Swap the byte with the byte identified in step 2.
 4. Increment the index in the plaintext, key and salt (looping around the buffer necessary)
 5. Repeats steps 2-4 inclusive until EOF (plaintext)